On finite-difference approximations for normalized Bellman equations: Introduction

 \section{Introduction}

 Stochastic optimal control and optimal stopping problems have many applications in mathematical finance, portfolio optimization, economics and statistics (sequential analysis).
 Optimal stopping problems can be in some cases solved analytically \cite{shiryaev:statistical}.
 With most problems, one must resort to numerical approximations of the solutions.
-One approach is to use controlled Markov chains as an approximation to the controlled diffusion process, see e.g. \cite{menaldi:some:estimates}.
+One approach is to use controlled Markov chains as approximations to controlled diffusion processes, see e.g. \cite{menaldi:some:estimates}.
 A thorough account of this approach is available in \cite{kushner:dupuis:numerical}.

-We are interested in the rate of convergence of finite difference approximations to the payoff function of optimal control problems when the reward and discounting functions may be unbounded in the control parameter.
-This allows us to treat numerically the optimal stopping of controlled diffusion processes by randomized stopping, i.e. by transforming the optimal stopping into a control problem, see \cite{krylov:controlled}.
+We are interested in the rate of convergence of finite difference approximations to the payoff function of optimal stopping and control problems.
+Using the method of randomized stopping (see \cite{krylov:controlled}) such problems can be treated as optimal control problems with the reward and discounting functions unbounded in the control parameter.
 This leads us to approximating a normalized degenerate Bellman equation.

 Until quite recently, there were no results on the rate of convergence of finite difference schemes for degenerate Bellman equations.
-A major breakthrough is achieved in Krylov \cite{krylov:rate:equations} for Bellman equations with constant coefficients, followed by rate of convergence estimates for Bellman equations with variable coefficients in \cite{krylov:approximating:value} and \cite{krylov:rate:variable}.
+A major breakthrough is achieved by Krylov in \cite{krylov:rate:equations} for Bellman equations with constant coefficients, followed by rate of convergence estimates for Bellman equations with variable coefficients in \cite{krylov:approximating:value} and \cite{krylov:rate:variable}.
 The estimate from \cite{krylov:rate:variable} is improved in \cite{barles:jakobsen:error:bounds} and \cite{barles:jakobsen:rate:hamilton}.
-Finally, Krylov \cite{krylov:rate:lipschitz} (published in \cite{krylov:rate:lipschitz:published}) establishes the rate of convergence $\tau^{1/4}+ h^{1/2}$ of finite difference schemes to degenerate Bellman equations with Lipschitz coefficients, where $\tau$ and $h$ are the mesh sizes in time and space respectively.
+Finally, Krylov \cite{krylov:rate:lipschitz} (published in \cite{krylov:rate:lipschitz:published}) establishes the rate of convergence $\tau^{1/4}+ h^{1/2}$ of finite difference schemes to degenerate Bellman equations with Lipschitz coefficients given on the whole space, where $\tau$ and $h$ are the mesh sizes in time and space respectively.
+This is later extended to finite difference approximations of Bellman equations on cylindrical domains in \cite{dong:krylov:rate:domains}.